Hailing from Houma, Louisiana, Lynzy “Pub” Moran speaks the language of Cajun & Creole cuisine.

 Running her own kitchen was always Pub’s dream, but that dream has only just begun.
 This first trailer drove her forward into expansion, catering projects, a second trailer, and even onto television!
 She has received Austin’s Best Food Trailer from the Austin A-List two years running, and her endless good reviews have a theme of praising the chef’s company just as much as her delicious meal.

 There is no telling how far this girl with big hair and bigger dreams will go.
-So make your way to The Shangri-La Patio at 1016 E.6th (conveniently open late late night and stumbling distance from all your favorite E. 6th bars) to get a piece of Baton Creole today!
+So make your way to The Shangri-La Patio (conveniently open late late night and perfect stumbling distance from all your favorite East 6th bars) and taste it for yourself!